akshay-rakheja/Trading-Algos/LSTM/README.md

        return model, modelfit
 ```

 `trainModel()` uses the x and y arrays from getTrainData() method to feed the training data to our LSTM model we created in the previous snippet and then trains it.
 The necessary training data `x_train` and `y_train` are extracted from the arrays that are fed in.
 Calling `model.fit()` method trains our model on the training data we just prepared.
 Along with the training data, we pass it the number of epochs we need our model to train and the batch size of the data being fed.
 Epoch defines the number of times we go through training while batch size defines the number of samples processed before the model is updated.
-The size of a batch must be more than or equal to one and less than or equal to the number of samples in the training dataset.6
+The size of a batch must be more than or equal to one and less than or equal to the number of samples in the training dataset.

 The image above shows what a model being trained might look like.
 Since we set the number of Epochs to 20, we can expect the model to go through our data 20 times.